apialerts/apialerts-kotlin/README.md

 }
 ```

 The ApiAlerts.sendAsync methods are also available if you need to wait for a successful execution.
+However, the send() functions are generally always preferred.